dlkency/CALFEWS_waterFutures/README.md

+# Water Index Futures
+This repo contains code and data for the following paper:
+Dan Li, Gupta, R, Zeff.
+H.B., & Characklis, G.W.
+Managing Drought Related Financial Risks with Water Futures.
+(In preparation)

+**Abstract**
+>The recently launched California water price index (Nasdaq: NQH2O) and the corresponding water futures (CME: H2O) offer water users, such as industrial farms, irrigation districts, and municipalities, an opportunity to hedge against unfavorable price movements in California's water market, particularly during extended drought periods.
+In this study, we explore the potential of hydrologic forecasting to predict water index prices using ensemble forecasts of daily time-series of water delivery, storage levels, and irrigation district demand in the Central Valley of California.
+Forecasting is conducted with a random forest model, trained on hydrologic data from 2013 to 2024, which achieves an R² value of 0.98.
+These predictions are then applied to a 9-month futures contract to manage water costs for an industrial farm in California.
+With 50% of water demand covered by futures contracts, the maximum cost is reduced by 12.9%, and the variance across all scenarios is reduced by 14.5%.
+The seasonal hydrologic forecasting model of water prices, therefore, provides a hedging tool to reduce water purchase cost volatility with relatively low fees, addressing the critical challenges posed by constrained water resources and competing demands.

 # California Food-Energy-Water System (CALFEWS)
-This repository contains all code and data for the California Food-Energy-Water System (CALFEWS), an open-sourced, Python/Cython-based model for simulating the integrated, multi-sector dynamics of water supply in the Central Valley of California.
-CALFEWS captures system dynamics across multiple scales, from coordinated management of inter-basin water supply projects at the state and regional scale, to agent-based representation of conjunctive surface water and groundwater supplies at the scale of irrigation and water storage districts.
-Its flexible, adaptive, rules-based representation allows CALFEWS to explore alternative climate, infrastructure, and regulation scenarios, and it is also interoperable with power dispatch and agricultural production models.
-This tool can provide decision-makers and analysts with a platform to generate a wide range of internally consistent scenarios for the integrated management of water supply, energy generation, and food production.

-More information on the CALFEWS model, and comparison of model output to historical data, can be found in the following manuscript:
+For general information on the California Food-Energy-Water System (CALFEWS) simulation model please refer to main branch of https://github.com/dlkency/CALFEWS/blob.
+Please refer to the following paper to learn more about the performance and conceptual underpinnings of the model:

 Zeff, H.B., Hamilton, A.L., Malek, K., Herman, J.D., Cohen, J.S., Medellin-Azuara, J., Reed, P.M., and G.W.
 Characklis.
 (2021).
 California's Food-Energy-Water System: An Open Source Simulation Model of Adaptive Surface and Groundwater Management in the Central Valley. *Environmental Modelling & Software, 141*: 105052. [https://doi.org/10.1016/j.envsoft.2021.105052](https://doi.org/10.1016/j.envsoft.2021.105052)